YAGANTI TRAVEL GUIDE

 Winter: Maximum - 30°C & Minimum - 15°C

-At a distance of 55 km from Nandyal, 80 km from Kurnool, 308 km from Hyderabad, 359 km from Vijayawada & 11 km from Banaganapalle, Yaganti in Kurnool District of Andhra Pradesh is famous Sri Yagantiswamy Temple (also called Uma Maheshwara Temple) dedicated to Lord Shiva.
+At a distance of 55 km from Nandyal, 80 km from Kurnool, 308 km from Hyderabad, 359 km from Vijayawada & 11 km from Banaganapalle, Yaganti in Kurnool district of Andhra Pradesh is famous for Sri Yagantiswamy Temple (also called Uma Maheshwara Temple) dedicated to Lord Shiva.

-Yaganti is one of the most famous Shiva Temple is Andhra Pradesh state.
+Yaganti is one of the most famous Shiva Temple is Andhra Pradesh and also one of the popular places to experince AP Tourism.
 The temple dates back to 5th and 6th centuries with contributions from Pallavas, Cholas, Chalukyas and Vijayanagara rulers.
 The temple received significant contribution from Vijayanagara Kings Harihara & Bukka Rayalu, who finished the construction of several structures in and around the temple.

 The Uma Maheshwara Temple at Yaganti houses the idol of Shiva & Parvathi (Ardhanareeswara) carved out of a single stone.
 This is probably the only place where Lord Shiva is worshipped in an idol form instead of Shiva Linga.
 It is believed that Sage Agastya performed penance for Lord Shiva at this place and requested Shiva to appear in Ardhanareeswara form which is worshipped here.
 Another unique feature of the temple is Nandi statue which has been growing in the size.